Chart Color Schemes

 AreaSearch assessment indicates Aitkenvale faces employment challenges relative to the majority of Australian markets

-Conversely, agriculture, forestry & fishing has limited presence with only 0.2% of employment compared to the regional average of 4.5%.
-As per the Census, there were approximately 0.9 workers for each resident, indicating substantial local employment opportunities.
-Between September 2024 and September 2025, labour force levels in Aitkenvale decreased by 0.3%, while employment declined by 1.9%, leading to a rise in the unemployment rate of 1.4 percentage points.
-In comparison, Rest of Qld saw employment growth of 1.7% and a labour force expansion of 2.1%, with an unemployment rate increase of 0.3 percentage points during this period.
-State-level data as of 25-Nov shows Queensland's employment contracted by 0.01% (a loss of 1,210 jobs), with the state unemployment rate at 4.2%, closely aligned with the national rate of 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 project a 6.6% expansion in employment over five years and 13.7% over ten years.
-However, growth rates vary significantly between industry sectors.
-Applying these projections to Aitkenvale's employment mix suggests local employment should increase by 6.5% over five years and 13.7% over ten years, based on a simple weighting extrapolation for illustrative purposes and not accounting for localized population projections.
+However, agriculture, forestry & fishing has limited presence with only 0.2% employment compared to the regional average of 4.5%.
+There are 0.9 workers for each resident, indicating substantial local employment opportunities.
+Over the 12 months to September 2025, labour force levels decreased by 0.3%, while employment declined by 1.9%, resulting in an unemployment rate rise of 1.4 percentage points.
+In contrast, Rest of Qld saw employment grow by 1.7% and labour force expand by 2.1%.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that national employment is expected to expand by 6.6% over five years and 13.7% over ten years.
+Applying these projections to Aitkenvale's employment mix suggests local employment should increase by 6.5% over five years and 13.7% over ten years, though this is a simplified extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment